libredesktop/Libredesktop.github.io/README.md

 ## lubuntu Releases

 How to choose the right version of lubuntu?
+Which is the right [lubuntu release](/releases/Readme.md) for you?
 Here are a few pointers:

 * The 64-bit version of lubuntu is suitable for PCs with Intel or AMD chips.
 * The 32-bit version of lubuntu is right for most PCs that are older than 2007.